rjbettis/find-a-criterion/README.md

 ### Components

 1. GetTheme
    - When browsing and clicking on a theme this component determines which theme to render based on react router match props.
-Theme data is located in theme_list JSON file.
+Film data is located in theme JSON files.
 2. GetPerson
    - Same as the GetTheme component except it uses the people_list JSON file
 3. Navigation